Romesh Ranganathan: Career

 Ranganathan co-presented It's Not Rocket Science alongside Rachel Riley and Ben Miller in October 2013.

 He started presenting Newsjack on Radio 4 Extra in March 2014.
 He appeared on The Great British Bake Off: An Extra Slice in 2014, during which he presented his home-made vegan chocolate brownies.

 He performed at the Royal Variety Performance in 2015, and from September 2015 presented the BBC Three series Asian Provocateur, in which he travelled to Sri Lanka to explore his ancestry.

-Comedian Romesh Ranganathan discusses his travel show Asian Provocateur across Sri Lanka on BBC Radio interview with Ashanti Omkar on 16 Oct 2016.
+Ranganathan discussed his travel show Asian Provocateur across Sri Lanka on BBC Radio interview with Ashanti Omkar on 16 Oct 2016.

 In 2018, Ranganathan joined Season 13 of A League of Their Own and starred in his own ten-episode docu-comedy called Just Another Immigrant that premiered on Showtime 8 June 2018.

 In December 2021, he began hosting the revival of The Weakest Link, replacing Anne Robinson.

 He has been a guest on several episodes of 8 Out of 10 Cats Does Countdown, and has appeared on Would I Lie to You?, Holby City, Soccer AM, Russell Howard's Good News, Sweat the Small Stuff, The Last Leg, Virtually Famous, Have I Got News for You, QI, and Mock the Week.
 He was a contestant on the first series of Taskmaster and also appeared in the third episode of Jon Richardson Grows Up.

 Ranganathan hosts a weekly radio show called For The Love of Hip-Hop on BBC Radio 2.
 In 2023, it won an Audio and Radio Industry Award for Best Specialist Music Show.
 On 20 April 2024, he replaced Claudia Winkleman as the host of the lunchtime Saturday BBC Radio 2 show.
-Ranganathan was the guest in the 185th episode of Cariod Lloyd's podcast, Griefcast.
+Ranganathan was the guest in the 185th episode of Cariad Lloyd's podcast, Griefcast.

 On 26 August 2024, it was announced that he was set to cameo in Hollyoaks, alongside Rob Beckett in September 2024.
+In November 2024 he was reported as having become a part-owner of Coughlans Bakery, a local bakery chain in South London, Surrey and West Sussex.

 In August 2025, it was announced Ranganathan would be a contestant on the second series of LOL: Last One Laughing UK in 2026.

+In December 2025, Ranganathan made his West End stage debut as Bill in Alan Ayckbourn's Woman in Mind opposite Sheridan Smith and directed by Michael Longhurst at the Duke of York's Theatre, before touring to Sunderland Empire Theatre and Theatre Royal, Glasgow in March 2026.

+Ranganathan is set to appear on the second series of The Celebrity Traitors in autumn 2026.